 How did the cookies turn out?
 Well, you have to like tart sweets like lemonade to appreciate these little lime shortbread cookies.
 I do, so these were a win in my book.
 My son, who couldn’t resist a finger-full of dough from the bowl before I could stop him, took a few tries before he decided they were okay.
 The dough was a shock to his taste buds: the last thing we made together was chocolate muffins and he expected more of the same on his finger.
 One lick and he tried to give it to me saying, “No, no.” Once the cookies were baked, I shared a cookie with him to let him try again.
 He remained unconvinced until lunchtime when he got to share another cookie with me.
 At that point, he did actually ask for a little more.

 The only tweaks I’d suggest to the recipe have nothing to do with the taste (flawless).
 Rather, the method needed some adjustment because the dough, when first mixed, is so soft!
 The best way to flatten out the 10” disks as the recipe instructs is to spread some plastic wrap on a cookie sheet and sprinkle it with flour.
 This will be your “lightly floured surface.”
 I simply couldn’t wrap my dough or pick it up to put it in the freezer any other way.

 That said, I didn’t sprinkle our cookies with powdered sugar either.
 Most of our cookies were going to Meals On Wheels and the powdered sugar wouldn’t survive spending a few days in the freezer before we delivered them to our church.
-I also didn’t want to deal with a toddler covered in the stuff and let’s face it, he would have gotten the stuff everywhere!
+I also didn’t want to deal with a toddler covered in powdered sugar and let’s face it, he would have gotten the stuff everywhere!